Skip to Content

 Founder, also known as laminitis, is common in older horses; it is the inflammation of the laminae.
 The laminae are finger-like protrusions of tissue that bond the hoof wall to the horse’s coffin bone.

-When these tissues are inflamed, the coffin bone is unstable, and the weight of the horse pushes the bone towards the ground.
-Founder is extremely painful, and in severe cases, the coffin bone protrudes through the hoof soul.
+When these tissues are inflamed, the coffin bone is unstable, and the weight of the horse pushes the bone toward the ground.
+Founder is extremely painful, and in severe cases, the coffin bone protrudes through the hoof sole.

-The reason horses develop founder isn’t apparent, but acute laminitis can be caused by overeating grain, intestinal lesions, and placental retention.
-Geriatric horses with Cushing’s disease (PPID) are susceptible to develop chronic laminitis as a secondary complication.
+The reason horses develop founder isn’t always obvious, but acute laminitis can be caused by overeating grain, intestinal lesions, and placental retention.
+Geriatric horses with Cushing’s disease (PPID) are susceptible to chronic laminitis as a secondary complication.

 Signs your horse has laminitis include pulsations in the digital arteries, lameness, depression, and a horse’s reluctance to move.
 In severe cases, horses are euthanized.